magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 }"]
 ```

-Even more misteriously, the `init` function is the correct one, i.e. the one associated to the login form.
+Even more mysteriously, the `init` function is the correct one, i.e. the one associated to the login form.

 What just happened has to do with the CLJS/Google Closure Compiler
 pair.
 They get every CLJS file from the `:source-paths` we set in the